Bodysnatcher (Red Dwarf)

 "Bodysnatcher" was a partly finished script that was written but unused for the first series of the BBC sci-fi sitcom Red Dwarf.
-It was said to involve the now intangible Rimmer attempting to construct a body of his own using components of Lister's—such as hair.
+It involved the now intangible Rimmer attempting to construct a body of his own using components of Lister's—such as hair.

 History

 "Bodysnatcher" was one of the scripts to be handed around during the interview process for the main casting, although at this point it was unnamed.
 This script allegedly caught the attention of Peter Ridsdale-Scott, the commissioner for BBC Manchester that he read on the train bound for BBC London.
 Alfred Molina and Alan Rickman, who were auditioning for Lister and Rimmer, performed their audition from this script.

-One of Cat's lines:
+The episode was rehearsed during the original studio dates for Red Dwarf, but actual production was not possible due to strike action.
+For the remount, it was identified as the "weakest" episode, and replaced by "Me^{2}", at the end of the run.